mvysny/mvysny.github.io/_posts/2024-4-1-vaadin-persistent-session.md

 * The UI state will still not be persisted in dev mode, so that only the relevant part of the session (logged-in user for example) can still be serialized.
 You need to also set Vaadin's `devmode.sessionSerialization.enabled`.
   See [Vaadin configuration properties](https://vaadin.com/docs/latest/configuration/properties) for more info.

+## Fallback strategy

+You can enable the persistent session and observe what’s going on with the system.
+In the worst case, if the session is incompatible, there will be a deserialization exception and the session will simply be thrown away, which may be acceptable from time to time.
+You can also place all of your session state into one class, say `MySession`, and then make extra sure to modify the class in a compatible way serialization-wise.

+Even better, you can prepare a `MyUserStorage` interface with two implementations: one would store stuff into session, the other one into cookies.
+If you discover the need to disable the session persistency, this will allow you to quickly switch to alternative implementation of `MyUserStorage` which uses cookies.